Companies with Virginia truck drivers will have to create infectious disease preparedness and response plans

 The Federal Motor Carrier Safety Administration (FMCSA) has extended and expanded its emergency declaration providing regulatory relief to truck drivers who are transporting emergency supplies during the coronavirus outbreak.

-The original declaration was put in place on March 13 and was to remain in effect until April 12.
+The original declaration was put in place on March 13 and was most previously set to expire Sept.
+14.

 The FMCSA’s declaration grants exemption from Parts 390-399 of the Federal Motor Carrier Safety Regulations.
 This includes hours of service (HOS), parts and accessories needed for safe operation, and longer combination vehicles.